sanni/cartreader/extras/pcb/README.md

 ![image](https://dl.dropboxusercontent.com/s/w89ivzvuzk6hf5b/famicom_adapter.png?dl=1)

 #### sms_adapter.zip is an add-on for reading Sega Master System carts.
 You can order a 2.54mm 50pin SMS slot [here](https://www.aliexpress.com/item/32818469880.html).
-Ignore the SMD footprints on the PCB, the adapter does not need any components.
+The adapter is based on the [design by Raphnet](https://www.raphnet.net/electronique/sms_to_smd/index_en.php).
+For use with the Cart Reader ignore the SMD footprints on the PCB, the adapter does not need any components.
+I only bridges R5 to connect the reset line, although I'm not sure if this is even needed.

 ![image](https://dl.dropboxusercontent.com/s/r6lavgoaccjtrz7/sms_adapter.png?dl=1)